Why keeping a scorecard is the worst thing for your marriage—and how to put it away.

 This fairness and equality notion is where the 50/50 marriage ideal comes from.
 It's a zero-sum, relational poverty mentality that causes couples to spend a lot of time and effort fighting for their rights, struggling for power, and striving to have their expectations met.
 It reduces marriage to whatever I can get out of the bargain.
-5 Tips For Fighting Fair In A Relationship
+No Excuses!
+The 5 "Golden Rules" Of Fighting Fair With Your Spouse

 Unfortunately, when you constantly fight for your part of the marital pie, pushing for your rights, agendas, fair share and expectations, you end up hurting your marriage.
 Even if you win, you actually lose.
 You lose intimacy in your relationship.
 You lose the joy of giving freely to another.
 You lose the delight found in simply delighting the one you love.
 You lose the atmosphere of respect and honor in your marriage.

 - 4 Skills You Need Before Getting Married

 - Way Too Many Married Couples Kiss Less Than Once A Week